NITHISH74/Experiment-3---Implementation-of-MLP-with-Backpropagation/README.md

 ## RESULT:
-Thus a Multilayer Perceptron with Backpropagation is implemented for Multi classification
+Thus a Multilayer Perceptron with Backpropagation is implemented for Multi classification.